What is Barium Sulfate (BaSO4)?

 What are the side effects of barium sulfate?

 Common side effects can include minor cramps in the stomach; nausea, vomiting; or.
 Stools loose, or moderate constipation.
-Extreme cramping, diarrhea or constipation; ringing in the ears; sweating, anxiety, rapid heart rate; or light skin, gray eyes, fatigue.
+Extreme cramping, diarrhoea or constipation; ringing in the ears; sweating, anxiety, rapid heart rate; or light skin, grey eyes, fatigue.

 For uses such as water treatment, most metal sulfate compounds are readily soluble in water, unlike the fluorides and oxides that appear to be insoluble.

 Is barium sulfate soluble in hexane?

 Sodium sulfate is a white powder that is highly soluble in water but not soluble in hexane (a hydrocarbon liquid).
 Dissolved wat, if added to the barium nitrate.
 Sodium sulfate is a white powder that is highly soluble in water but not soluble in hexane (a hydrocarbon liquid).

 The barium sulfate is prepared by sodium sulfate reacting to barium chloride.
 The precipitate forms the barium sulfate.